Hal Linton

 Hal Alexander Linton, (born December 25, 1986) is a Barbadian born Soul/R&B singer, songwriter and producer.
-In October 2008 news broke in the small Caribbean island of Barbados that Hal Linton inked a million dollar deal with major record label Universal Motown, following in the footsteps of other Barbadian international recording artist Rihanna (Def Jam Recordings), Shontelle (Universal Motown), Livvi Franc (Jive Records) and Rupee (Atlantic).
+In October 2008 news broke in the small Caribbean island of Barbados that Hal Linton signed a million dollar deal with major record label Universal Motown, following in the footsteps of other Barbadian international recording artist Rihanna (Def Jam Recordings), Shontelle (Universal Motown), Livvi Franc (Jive Records) and Rupee (Atlantic).

 Biography

 Linton is the only child of divorced parents Cheryl Linton and David Linton, two classically trained musicians.
 From as early as age 2, Linton hit the stage with his mother.
 He was raised as a Seventh-day Adventist, and his parents from early on instilled the moral and religious values of the Bible in him and his everyday life.

 Linton's early schooling came at the Charles F. Broomes Memorial School and the Ellerslie Secondary School.
 He then went on to earn a Bachelor's degree in Design at Barbados Community College.
 Excelling in the field of Design, he was awarded a fully paid National Academic Scholarship in Barbados to gain his Masters at the Savannah School of Art & Design.
 However, Linton deferred the scholarship at the urging of his former music manager Teneille Doyle to pursue a career in music and entertainment.